opencomputeproject/HWMgmt-OCP-Profiles/RackManager/OpenRMC_UsageGuide_v1.2.md

     }
 ```

-The response contains the following fragment.
-The response either contains all the telemetry blob in *AdditionalData* property or the blob was placed in the resource "TelemetrySnapshot.1".
+The command response returns the following message.
+The message contains the *AdditionalData* property, which contains the telemetry blob.
+The command has also created the *TelemetrySnapshot.1* resource.

 ```  {.small}
 {